-We apply the three approaches to improve OoD accuracy to ResNet-18 [42] and evaluate its effectiveness in the aforementioned datasets (MNIST-Positions, iLab-Orientations, CarsCG-Orientations, and MiscGoods-Illuminations).
+We apply the three approaches to improve OoD accuracy to ResNet-18 (He et al., 2016) and evaluate its effectiveness in the aforementioned datasets (MNIST-Positions, iLab-Orientations, CarsCG-Orientations, and MiscGoods-Illuminations).
 Standard ResNet-18 is adopted as the network for all experiments and we trained it in the standard manner.
-Namely, all neurons employ the ReLU activation function $g(z) = \max\{0, z\}$ [51] and Glorot uniform initializer [52] is adopted for the network weights initialization for all experiments.
-Adam [53] is employed as the optimization algorithm.
+Namely, all neurons employ the ReLU activation function $g(z) = \max\{0, z\}$ (Dahl, Sainath, & Hinton, 2013) and Glorot uniform initializer (Glorot & Bengio, 2010) is adopted for the network weights initialization for all experiments.
+Adam (Kingma & Ba, 2015) is employed as the optimization algorithm.
 The pixels of images are normalized within 0 to 1 as a preprocessing for all datasets.

 We run five trials in all cases and report mean accuracy and its 95% confidence interval.
-In each trial, the InD combinations are chosen randomly as long as they satisfy the conditions explained in Sec.
-3.1, and the OoD combinations are created accordingly.
-Each of the four approaches, including baseline, is subjected to a hyper-parameter search before performing the five We select the hyper-parameters in a differtrials. ent trial from the ones used to report OoD accuracy.
+In each trial, the InD combinations are chosen randomly as long as they satisfy the conditions explained in Section 3.1, and the OoD combinations are created accordingly.
+Each of the four approaches, including baseline, is subjected to a hyper-parameter search before performing the five trials.
+We select the hyper-parameters in a different trial from the ones used to report OoD accuracy.
 In this reserved trial, we select the hyper-parameters with the highest OoD accuracy by grid search.
-For all tested approaches, we selected a learning rate in $\{0.1, 0.01, 0.001, 0.0001, 0.00001\}$, and other hyperparameters depending in the approach.
+For all tested approaches, we selected a learning rate in {0.1, 0.01, 0.001, 0.0001, 0.00001}, and other hyper-parameters depending in the approach.
+In Appendix C, we show that the results are not much sensitive to the hyper-parameter choice.
 In the following we detail the experimental setting of the different approaches.

 Late-stopping.
-The epoch size is set to 1,000 epochs for late stopping, and 100 epochs for the other approaches, including baseline.
+The epoch size is set to 1000 epochs for late stopping, and 100 epochs for the other approaches, including baseline.
 We confirmed that 100 epochs are sufficient for convergence in InD accuracy by the preliminary experiments.
 For late stopping, we run as many epochs as computing resources allow (about a week of training).

 Tuning batch normalization.
 For tuning batch normalization, we perform a grid-search for $\beta = \{0.01, 0.1, 0.5, 0.9, 0.99\}$ in addition to the learning rate.
-For the other approaches, we use 0.99 as a momentum parameter β for batch normalization layer, which is the default value.
+For the other approaches, we use 0.99 as a momentum parameter β for batch normalization layer, which is the default value in TensorFlow.

 Invariance loss.
 Invariance loss is applied to the last ReLU activation layer "activation_17" which has 512 neurons.
 We keep fixed the pairs of images in which invariance is enforced, and we randomize the pairs from time to time.
-We perform a grid search to determine how frequently we randomize the pairs of images (the choices are randomizing every $\{10, 20, 50, 100\}$ epochs).
-The weight of the invariance loss term, λ , is also selected via a grid search among the following values: $\lambda = \{1.0, 0.1, 0.01, 0.001, 0.0001\}$.

-For more details we refer the reader to Appendix Appendix B.
+We perform a grid search to determine how frequently we randomize the pairs of images (the choices are randomizing every {10, 20, 50, 100} epochs).
+The weight of the invariance loss term, λ , is also selected via a grid search among the following values: $\lambda = \{1.0, 0.1, 0.01, 0.001\}$, 0.0001}.
+For more details we refer the reader to Appendix D.